What is superannuation?

 And in light of the news that people saving into poorly performing superannuation funds could be up to $530,000 worse off than those who invest in some of the better funds, now is the time to make sure you’re setting your future self up for superannuation success.

-Spend some time managing your superannuation and understanding how to make your money work for you.
+Spend some time managing your superannuation and understanding why is superannuation important.

 Finding the right fund